seanlucrussell/seanlucrussell.github.io/pages/functional-linear-algebra.md

 vfromlist = lambda l: lambda i: l[i]
 ```

 This stuff is the basic linear algebra "library" in python 3.
-I only implemented the feature I needed to do the eigenvalue calculations, demonstrated below.
+I only implemented the features I needed to do the eigenvalue calculations, demonstrated below.

 ```python
 # Eigenvalue/eigenvector calculation